mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_resources/index.md

 In this tutorial, we used the `useState()` hook to manage state across a small collection of event handler functions.
 This was fine for learning purposes, but it left our state management logic tied to our componments' event handlers – especially those of the `<Todo />` component.

 The `useReducer()` hook offers developers a way to consolidate different-but-related state management logic into a single function.
 It's a bit more complex than `useState()`, but it's a good tool to have in your belt.
-You can [read more about `useReducer()` on the React docs](https://react.dev/learn/extracting-state-logic-into-a-reducer).
+You can [read more about `useReducer()` in the React docs](https://react.dev/learn/extracting-state-logic-into-a-reducer).

 ## The Context API